leo2d/VirtualPrescription/README.md

 # Build and Test
-1. Config the FormatFactory to connect on your DB
+1. Config the ConnectionFactory to connect on your DB
 2. Insert new users and logins in your DB
 3. Enjoy